JanusCollaboration/caosdin/README.md

 Each directory corresponds to one figure.
 Inside each directory you can find:

-A .gpt script of the figure.
+A gnuplot (.gpt) script of the figure.
 A directory "data" with all the needed data for the figure.
 A "data_information.txt" where the data files are explained.
 A .pdf with the produced figure.